 The Committee review/hearing will have the following procedural safeguards for the employee and CVCC:

 The recommendations of the Committee shall be determined by a majority vote of its members in a closed session.
 On or before the 3rd calendar day (excluding CVCC institutional holidays), the Committee chair shall provide the recommendations of the Committee to the President in writing.
 The President shall provide written notice of his/her intended actions based upon the Committee’s recommendations postmarked no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the Committee’s written recommendations to the employee and/or the employee’s counsel by certified mail.
 The decision of the President shall be final.

 The following clarification to this policy applies if the employee who has a grievance is a Vice President.
 A Step 3 review would be a second (or additional) review by the President.

 All employees paid by funds provided by the WIA program and all participants officially enrolled in the WIA program have available to them all the rights and benefits available under WPSDA Issuance #94-4, and #94-4, Change #1, “WIA Non-discrimination/Equal Opportunity Standards and Grievance and Complaint Procedures” and Western Piedmont Job Training Consortium SDA Level Grievance/Appeals Procedures.
-Copies of these documents are available from the CVCC EEO Officer located in the Personnel Department.
+Copies of these documents are available from the CVCC EEO Officer located in the Human Resources Department.